localstack/snowflake-docs/content/en/user-guide/tasks/index.md

 ## Getting started

 This guide is designed for users new to Tasks and assumes basic knowledge of SQL and Snowflake.
-Start your LocalStack Snowflake emulator and connect to the Snowflake emulator using an SQL client.
+Start your Snowflake emulator and connect to the Snowflake emulator using an SQL client.

 ### Create a Task